vinefeeder/VineFeeder/README.md

 **Services**

-Currently six services are working  - All4, BBC, ITVX, My5 STV and U, all UK services.
+Currently six services are working  - All4, BBC, ITVX, My5 STV and U, all UK services and now TVNZ.
 Other services: awaiting contributors!!

 **Text Entry Box**